selftaught/ImgurAPI/README.md

 ### Authentication

 Once the application has been authorized, the access token, refresh token and expires_in values will be passed to the callback endpoint URL that was specified during application registration.
-The callback endpoint should collect the values and store them somewhere your code on the backend can pull the access token from and then pass it to the client.
+The callback endpoint should collect the values and store them somewhere your code on the backend can pull them from and pass them to the client.

 ```perl
 my $client = ImgurAPI::Client->new({